How to Prevent Mice from Entering Your Idaho Home

 - Gaps near garage doors or siding

-- Cluttered storage rooms or sheds
+- Cluttered storage rooms, sheds, or garages

 How to Seal Your Idaho Home from Mice